JetBrains/kotlin-web-site/docs/reference/java-interop.md

 ### Package-Level Functions

-All the functions and properties declared in a file `example.kt' inside a package `org.foo.bar` are put into a Java class named `org.foo.bar.Example`.
+All the functions and properties declared in a file `example.kt` inside a package `org.foo.bar` are put into a Java class named `org.foo.bar.ExampleKt`.

 ``` kotlin
 // example.kt